reedhedges/AriaCoda/README.md

   any code that accesses it through these interfaces.
 (The old methods returning pointers have been retained as "Ptr" versions, but will be removed in the future.)
+* ArLog default output type is now stderr instead of stdout.
 * Many unneccesary uses of "virtual" method declaration (including destructors) have been removed.
 If you derive from any ARIA class and intend to override a method, the use of the "override" specifier is encouranged;
   the C++ compiler should then warn if the base class method is not virtual.
-* Many small fixes and changes to improve optimization and conformance/correctness with newer C++ standards
+* Many small fixes and changes to improve optimization and conformance/correctness.
+This may have introduced bugs or changes in behavior, please report any problems on github issues.

 Several other changes are planned that will not be compatible with prior Aria releases, see [TODO.md](TODO.md).